Read John Dewey with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining John Dewey’s influence on philosophy.

-The central claim is this: John Dewey was a central figure in the development of pragmatism, a philosophical tradition that emphasizes the practical application of ideas and the continuous interaction between thought and action.
+In plain terms: John Dewey was a central figure in the development of pragmatism, a philosophical tradition that emphasizes the practical application of ideas and the continuous interaction between thought and action.

 1. John Dewey’s Influence on Philosophy: John Dewey was a central figure in the development of pragmatism, a philosophical tradition that emphasizes the practical application of ideas and the continuous interaction between thought and action.